gasparka/pyha/docs/intro.rst

 Currently designs are limited to one clock signal, decimators are possible by using Streaming interface.
 Future plans is to add support for multirate signal processing, this would involve automatic PLL configuration.
+I am thinking about integration with Qsys to handle all the nasty clocking stuff.

 Synthesizability has been tested on Intel Quartus software and on Cyclone IV device (one on BladeRF and LimeSDR).
-I assume it will work on other Intel FPGAs aswell, but can not give guarantees.
+I assume it will work on other Intel FPGAs as well, no guarantees.

 Fixed point conversion must be done by hand, however Pyha can keep track of all class and local variables during the simulations, so automatic conversion is very much possible in the future.